Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Experimental Setup

 The resonant laser is linearly-polarized to enable equal excitation (and collection) of both the circularly-polarized dipoles of the trion $X^{1-}$.
 We use an acousto-optical modulator (AOM) to pulse and actively stabilize the resonant laser power during experiments.

 The Raman laser system consists of a pair of red-detuned lasers with equal intensities, derived from electro-optical modulation of a single narrow-linewidth laser.
 This is done using a fiber-coupled amplitude-electro-optical modulator (EOM) which is locked to its interferometric minimum, and is driven by microwave pulses generated from an arbitrary waveform generator (AWG).
 Due to a large $\omega_e$ ($>20$~GHz) in Device 1 (with InGaAs QDs), we use an IQ mixer (Marki Microwave, MMIQ-0218LXPC) to upconvert the output from two channels of an AWG (Tektronix 70002B) to $\simeq 15$~GHz with a microwave signal generator (Rohde and Schwarz, SMF100) as local oscillator.
 In the case of Device 2 (with GaAs QDs), due to the smaller $\omega_e$ ($<5$~GHz), we directly synthesize the microwave pulses in the time domain using a single channel of an AWG (Real Digital, RFSoC 4x2, up to 9.85~GSPS) instead.
 We build upon the \textit{qick} firmware~\cite{Stefanazzi_The_QICK_Quantum_2022} and develop a Python library (\textit{qeg-rfsoc}~\cite{danieljamesgraham_2025_17041953}) to interface with the board.
+To minimize the photo-refractive effect in our EOM that causes large fluctuations in the extinction ratio and drift in the EOM bias, we seed the EOM with a laser power of $\sim10\,$mW.
 We place an AOM after the EOM to pulse and actively stabilize the intensity of the Raman laser.
-The optics used in the Raman path is depicted in Fig.~\ref{appendixb}(a).
-A Swabian Pulse Streamer is used to trigger the AWG and Swabian time tagger and to generate optical pulses via electrical pulses to the AOM drivers.
+We then amplify the signal with an optical amplifier (Thorlabs, BOA780) and spectrally filter the amplified signal with a grating filter (full-width-at-half-maximum of 35~GHz) to remove the broad amplified spontaneous emission from the amplifier.
+The filtered laser output is then coupled into an optical fiber before propagating through the Raman path.
+A Swabian Pulse Streamer is used to trigger the AWG and Swabian Time Tagger 20 and to generate optical pulses via electrical pulses to the AOM drivers.